 Tel: 0151 643 5330

-You will be seen within 28 working days of contacting the service with an appointment either in clinic or at home.
+You will be seen within 6 weeks of contacting the service with an appointment either in clinic or at home.

 Prior to your first appointment you may be asked to complete a diary of your food and fluid intake and frequency volume chart and quality of life tools.